Caleb Wright: Politics

 Aware of his own beginnings, Wright was sympathetic with the workers, he promoted education, self-improvement and the temperance movement.
 In his home town he was president of the local Mechanics' Institute, campaigned to build the public baths and supported the Ten-Hours Movement to reduce working hours in factories.
 Wright became involved in Liberal politics, and became chairman of Tyldesley Local Board.

 At the 1885 general election Caleb Wright was invited to stand as the candidate for the newly created Leigh division by the Liberal party.
 His Tory opponent was Lees Knowles who polled 3,725 votes as against 4,261 for Wright.
 He was elected as the first Member of Parliament for the new constituency of Leigh.
 He was re-elected at the next two general elections, before retiring from parliament in 1895.
 Politically Wright was an advanced radical, and supported both Home Rule for Ireland and women's suffrage.
 He was also a member of the Liberation Society which sought the disestablishment of the Church of England.

+Death

 Wright, "Owd Caleb", died at his home, Lower Oak, in Shakerley, Tyldesley in 1898 aged 87.
 He is buried in Tyldesley Cemetery.

+The gravestone of Caleb Wright in Tyldesley Cemetery, a prominent mill owner in the East Lancashire area.